 James Paddock is a visual artist.
-Mixing conceptual, video, man-made and found objects, he shares his unique view of the world.
+Using conceptual art, video, man-made and found objects, he shares his unique view of the world.
 Discussing frequently overlooked matters with insight and awareness.
 Paddock magnifies what he believes to be the most significant points for discussion within the field of contemporary art.

 Paddock offers us his angle on life, which is an abstract reality of the everyday.
-With an eye firmly on the conditioning of humans and an evident concern for free speech, no perspective is left unexamined in Paddock’s artwork.
+With an eye firmly on the conditioning of humans and an evident concern for humans to freely express themselves, no perspective is left unexamined in Paddock’s artwork.

 Searching for contrary evidence beyond current belief systems, Paddock enjoys an independent stance, exploring new ideas and seizing on concepts about life as they naturally occur to him.